NixImagery/SWE-mkdocs/README.md

 # SWE-mkdocs
 A small working example of a mkdocs site.

-To get started, copy the whole site (or clone this repository) to a convenient place for development.
+To get started, [download the zip file](https://github.com/NixImagery/SWE-mkdocs/archive/refs/heads/main.zip) (or [fork this repository](https://github.com/login?return_to=%2FNixImagery%2FSWE-mkdocs)) to a convenient place for development.
 You will need to install mkdocs - instructions are at https://www.mkdocs.org/user-guide/installation/.

 To use the example page here, which includes citations from a `bibtex` file, you will also need to install the plugin: